sf-wdi-26/modules/w04/d04/m2-models-and-migrations/readme.md

 Shoot to create a complete RESTful controller with appropriate ActiveRecord methods inside and compare your work with the solution code when complete.

+You'll get a lot more practice with this so don't sweat it if you're struggling, but if you are:

+* Don't freeze up, try things out
+* Read all errors carefully
+* Identify your knowledge gaps
+* Formulate a question
+* ASK THAT QUESTION!

 ###Resources

 - [Rails Guides: ActiveRecord](http://guides.rubyonrails.org/active_record_basics.html)